 If the packet is generated by the host itself and going out, then it needs to be evaluated by the rules in the OUTPUT chain.

-The FORWARD chain is used for packets that have entered the host but are destined for some other host.
+The iptables FORWARD chain is used for handling packets that have accessed the host but are destined for another host.

 Each chain in the filter table has a policy.
 A policy is the default action taken.

-The policies you can use for packets are DROP, REJECT, and ACCEPT.
+You can use these policies for packets DROP, REJECT, and ACCEPT.

 From a security perspective, you should deny all traffic by default and open the host to only the traffic to which you have explicitly granted access.

 DROP for the INPUT and OUTPUT chains means incoming and outgoing traffic are not allowed unless you explicitly add rules to allow the traffic.

 To add a new rule, you can simply add one to a chain with the iptables command:

 $ iptables -A INPUT -i eth0 -p tcp --dport 80 -d 192.168.1.2 -j ACCEPT

 Let’s break this command into pieces so we can understand everything about it.